zinja-coder/jadx-mcp-server/README.md

 ## NOTE For Contributors

- - The files related to JADX-AI can be found under `/jadx-ai/jadx-gui/src/main/java/jadx/gui/plugins/` which are [here](https://github.com/zinja-coder/jadx-ai)
+ - The files related to JADX-AI-MCP can be found [here](https://github.com/zinja-coder/jadx-ai-mcp)

  - The files related to **jadx-mcp-server** can be found in this repository only.